MicrosoftDocs/appcenter-docs/docs/sdk/index.md

 Distribute       | not available  | not available | not available   | not available
 Push             | not available  | not available | not available   | not available

+.NET Core is supported only when the WPF/WinForms application runs on Windows.

 ### React Native

 Service    |  RN version   | iOS Version              | Android Version